 What is wind energy and how efficient is it for my business?

+Wind power now accounts for a third (33%) of British electricity generation on a given day, having generated over 85 TWh in 2025.
 Wind power is a tried and trusted method that businesses and homes alike have been using for hundreds of years in one way or another.
-Did you know in 2022, wind power contributed 26.8% of the UK’s total electricity generation?

 What is wind energy?

-Wind power is a type of energy caused by the sun's uneven heating of the atmosphere, the differences in the earth's surface and its rotation.
-This combination leads to the generation of wind, which powers the turbines.
+To dive deeper into the physics of it, wind power is a type of energy caused by the sun's uneven heating of the atmosphere, the differences in Earth's surface and its rotation.
+This combination leads to the generation of wind, which powers the turbines to make electricity.

 Wind energy is one of the oldest energy sources used by humans and, today, is one of the most established and efficient renewable energy sources that we can use.